jad3675/sharderator/technical-design.md

 # Sharderator — Technical Design Document

 Date: April 2026
-Version: 0.2.0
+Version: 0.3.0

 ---

 ## 1. Background

 Elastic Cloud's frozen tier stores data as partially mounted searchable snapshots backed by object storage (S3, GCS, Azure Blob).
-Each frozen data node has a hard shard limit of 3,000 (`cluster.max_shards_per_node.frozen`).
+Each frozen data node has a hard shard limit (`cluster.max_shards_per_node.frozen` — 3,000 default, 1,000 on trial clusters).
 In managed environments with hundreds of ILM-driven indices, this budget fills up fast — either because indices arrive with too many primary shards, or because daily index patterns create one shard per day per metric type.

 Frozen indices are immutable.
 You cannot shrink, reindex, or forcemerge them in place.
 The only way to restructure them is to restore a full copy from the backing snapshot to a writable tier, mutate it, re-snapshot, and re-mount.